By: Carly Levy

 Residents in Coral Springs have been facing a multitude of problems with one local cable provider ranging from poor customer service to unreliable internet connections.

-Vice Mayor Dan Daley raised the issue at the August 2 city commission meeting discussing the calls he was getting regarding the lack of customer service – as well as the lack of service.
+Vice Mayor Dan Daley raised the issue of Blue Stream cable at the August 2 city commission meeting discussing the calls he was getting regarding the lack of customer service – as well as the lack of service.

 “It’s massive,” he said.
 “Considering there are home-based businesses and families that rely on it [internet].”